galasa-dev/extensions/galasa-extensions-parent/dev.galasa.docker.operator/README.md

 Due to the way the various servers communicate, the ecosystem will need to know the hostname or ip address of the server/workstation the Docker Engine is running on.
 Due to the way Docker works, you will not be able to use 127.0.0.1 or localhost, will need to be the actual workstation/server hostname or ip address.
 This will be provided in a config.yaml.

-Also, as the Docker Operator is being distributed from 0.10.0-SNAPSHOT, an unreleased version of Galasa, certain version of the Galasa ecosystem will need to be provided in the config.yaml.
+Also, as the Docker Operator is being distributed from 0.10.0-SNAPSHOT, an unreleased version of Galasa, certain versions of the Galasa ecosystem servers will need to be provided in the config.yaml.
 Please copy the following YAML and create a config.yaml file on your server/workstation and note the full path of the file:-

 ```
 hostname: {hostname}